akuity/kargo/docs/docs/15-concepts.md

 Kargo uses [semver](https://github.com/masterminds/semver#checking-version-constraints) to handle semantic versioning constraints.
 :::

+#### Image Subscription

+For subscriptions to container image repositories, the `imageSelectionStrategy` field specifies the method for selecting the desired image.
+The available strategies are:

+- `Digest`: Selects the image with the specified digest.
+- `Lexical`: Selects the image with the lexicographically greatest tag.
+- `NewestBuild`: Selects the image with the most recent build time.
+- `SemVer`: Selects the image that best matches a semantic versioning constraint.

-#### Git Subscription Path Filtering
+#### Git Subscription

+In subscriptions to Git repositories, the `commitSelectionStrategy` field specifies the method for selecting the desired commit.
+The available strategies are:

+- `Lexical`: Selects the commit with the lexicographically greatest reference.
+- `NewestFromBranch`: Selects the most recent commit from a specified branch.
+- `NewestTag`: Selects the most recent commit associated with a tag.
+- `SemVer`: Selects the commit that best matches a semantic versioning constraint.

-In some cases, it may be necessary to constrain the paths within a Git repository that a `Warehouse` will consider as triggers for `Freight` production.
+Additionally, in some cases, it may be necessary to constrain the paths within a Git repository that a `Warehouse` will consider as triggers for `Freight` production.
 This is especially useful for GitOps repositories that are "monorepos" containing configuration for multiple applications.